Accessibility leaders helping you and your organization make the World more accessible

 Chris M. Law is the president and owner of Accessibility Track Consulting, LLC.

-Chris’s goal is to help lead developments in the field of organization-wide approaches to accessibility.
+Chris’s helps newcomers to the accessibility field develop and improve their accessibility programs.
 Chris is the manager, lead author and community of practice chair for the National Federation of the Blind’s Accessibility Switchboard Project, which aims to provide starting point resources for diverse audiences on how to incorporate accessibility across an organization’s activities.
-Chris is the convener and chair of the annual ICT Accessibility Testing Symposium, an event bringing peer-reviewed conference presentations to the East Coast.
-Chris is also the Chair of the IAAP (G3ict) Organizational Development Committee, which aims to help organizations with organization-wide strategies and resources.
+Chris is the convener and chair of the annual ICT Accessibility Testing Symposium, an annual event featuring peer-reviewed presentations, workshops, and bootcamp training course.
+In 2019, Chris is introducing the Digital Accessibility Legal Summit, an event which brings together legal and accessibility experts.
+Chris is the immediate past-Chair of the IAAP (G3ict) Organizational Development Committee, which aims to help organizations with organization-wide strategies and resources.

 Chris has over 25 years of experience in the accessibility field.
 Prior to founding Accessibility Track Consulting, LLC in 2015, Chris has worked on ICT accessibility programs as a contractor at both the Department of Homeland Security (DHS) and the Social Security Administration (SSA).
 He has been a university-based researcher at the University of Maryland, Baltimore County (UMBC), and the University of Wisconsin-Madison.
 In his PhD work, Chris developed methods for studying business processes and organizational behavior with respect to disability.